 KBS Solicitors have a dedicated complex crime team, who have the experience of dealing in cases with multiple jurisdictions and high profile cases.
 We specialise in the defence of all types of serious fraud, money laundering and other complex crime matters.
-Our highly skilled defence team includes experienced criminal defence fraud solicitors, dedicated and experienced caseworkers and expert and highly respected barristers within the legal profession.
-In addition to this, we also have excellent relationships with nationally recognised defence forensic accountants, computer data analyst and, handwriting experts, in ensuring that no stone is left unturned in exploring ways in which to protect our clients’ interests.
+Our highly skilled defence team includes experienced criminal defence fraud solicitors, dedicated and experienced caseworkers, experts and highly respected barristers within the legal profession.
+In addition to this we also have excellent relationships with nationally recognised defence forensic accountants, computer data analysts, handwriting experts, in ensuring that no stone is left unturned in exploring ways in which to protect our clients’ interests.

 Our experienced and highly skilled defence team have expertise in complex crime matters such as:-

 - Banking fraud

 - Carousel fraud (VAT / MTIC fraud)

 - Insider dealing fraud

 Obtaining expert defence solicitors at an early stage is vital.
 Public funding (Legal Aid) may be available for legal defence representation in carousel fraud and VAT fraud cases.

 We are also one of a small number of firms nationally who are Serious Fraud Panel members.
 This award is based upon ongoing involvement in serious fraud cases further ensuring you will get the best representation and advice possible.